cristianrasch/photo_gallery_py/README.md

 `mkdir instance && echo "PICS_DIR = '/path/to/pictures'" > instance/config.py`

+3. Install the app locally so that the tests can find the app pkg

+`pip install -e .`

+4. Run the test suite to verify everything is OK

+`pytest`

-3. Run the dev server (listens on localhost:5000)
+5. Run the dev server (listens on localhost:5000)

 `FLASK_ENV=development FLASK_APP=photo_gallery flask run`